“Winter is the time for comfort, for good food and warmth, for the touch of a friendly hand and for a talk beside the fire: it is the time for home.“

 Calibration of Thermostat

-Calibrating your thermostat ensures that the temperature settings are accurate, so your system won’t work harder than it needs to.
-Proper calibration can differentiate between an efficient heating system and one that wastes energy.
+Calibrate your thermostat to make sure the temperature settings are accurate.
+This way, your system won’t work harder than it needs to.
+Proper calibration helps your heating system run efficiently and saves energy.

 Benefits